-- perform mail merges with Microsoft Word - create charts with Microsoft Excel - move FileMaker data to a DBMS like Microsoft SQL Server - further analyze your FileMaker data with query or reporting tools to create charts, construct ad hoc queries, and perform drill-down analyses - create a Microsoft Visual Basic application that shares information with FileMaker Pro
+- perform mail merges with Microsoft Word - create charts with Microsoft Excel - move FileMaker data to a DBMS like Microsoft SQL Server - further analyze your FileMaker data with query or reporting tools to create charts, construct ad hoc queries, and perform drill-down analyses - create a Microsoft Visual Basic application that shares information with FileMaker Pro Advanced

-To share a FileMaker database file as a data source, use FileMaker Pro to define accounts that need access to the database file.
+To share a FileMaker database file as a data source, use FileMaker Pro Advanced to define accounts that need access to the database file.
 Then, control access to the database file by assigning privilege sets to the accounts, including the fmxdbc extended privilege for access via ODBC/JDBC.
-Finally, enable the FileMaker Server or FileMaker Pro host application to share data via ODBC/JDBC.
-For details, see FileMaker Pro Help or FileMaker Server Help.
+Finally, enable the host application to share data via ODBC/JDBC.
+Visit the Product Documentation Center for the details in FileMaker Pro Advanced Help, FileMaker Server Help, or FileMaker Cloud Getting Started Guide.

-Important Prior versions of the FileMaker ODBC client driver are not compatible with FileMaker 16.
-To connect to a FileMaker 16 database file, you need to install and configure the new ODBC client driver.
+Important Prior versions of the FileMaker ODBC client driver are not compatible with the current version of FileMaker.
+To connect to a FileMaker database file, you need to install and configure the ODBC client driver that matches the version of FileMaker you are using.

-Note To confirm that the FileMaker XDBC Listener is currently running, you can use the Activity Monitor on macOS or the Task Manager on Windows to check the status of the FileMaker XDBC Listener process.
-When the process is started, it is named fmxdbc_listener, and events are logged by that name.
-The FileMaker XDBC Listener process is separate from the FileMaker Server process.
-You can use FileMaker Server Admin Console to stop and start the XDBC Listener process.
-On the FileMaker Server Status pane, set ODBC/JDBC to OFF to stop the XDBC Listener and set ODBC/JDBC to ON to start the XDBC Listener.
+Note To confirm that the FileMaker XDBC Listener is currently running, you can use the Activity Monitor on macOS or the Task Manager on Windows to check the status of the XDBC Listener process.
+When the process is started, it is named fmxdbc\listener, and events are logged by that name.